 Intersect committees

-Find all detailed committee spaces here
+Find all detailed committee spaces herearrow-up-right

 Working groups typically roll up into one of the seven committees.
 Working groups are, for the most part, temporary functions that support a committees' wider objectives or to expand expertise by seeking contributions from outside of Intersect.
 Working groups can be on any subject and are by nature less formal than standing committees.